naveengarla/icse-9th-history/6.guptas-age/segment-1-sources.md

     Nalanda[Nalanda University Ruins<br/>Education, libraries, global students]
 ```

-*Caption: Block diagram showing the main archaeological sources and how each reveals a different aspect of the Gupta Age*
+*Caption: Mindmap showing the main archaeological sources and how each reveals a different aspect of the Gupta Age*

 While literary sources tell us what people thought and felt, archaeological sources show us what actually happened.
 The most spectacular piece of evidence is the Allahabad Pillar Inscription, also known as the Prayaga Prashasti.
 Imagine Samudragupta, flush with victory after conquering vast territories, commissioning his court poet Harisena to compose a grand eulogy that would be carved in Sanskrit on an ancient pillar built by Emperor Ashoka centuries earlier.